wikimedia/mediawiki-extensions-Wikibase/docs/topics/change-propagation.md

 ## dispatchChanges.php script

 The dispatchChanges script notifies client wikis of changes on the repository.
-It reads information from the wb_changes and wb_changes_dispatch tables, and posts ChangeNotificationJobs to the clients' job queues.
+It reads information from the wb_changes and wb_changes_dispatch tables, and posts [ChangeNotificationJob]s to the clients' job queues.

 The basic scheduling algorithm is as follows: for each client wiki, define how many changes they have not yet seen according to wb_changes_dispatch (we refer to that number as “dispatch lag”).
 Find the ''n'' client wikis that have the most lag (and have not been touched for some minimal delay).
 Pick one of these wikis at random.
 For the selected target wiki, find changes it has not yet seen to entities it is subscribed to, up to some maximum number of m changes.
-Construct a ChangeNotificationJob event containing the IDs of these changes, and push it to the target wiki's JobQueue.
+Construct a [ChangeNotificationJob] event containing the IDs of these changes, and push it to the target wiki's JobQueue.
 In wb_changes_dispatch, record all changes touched in this process as seen by the target wiki.

-The dispatchChanges is designed to be safe against concurrent execution.
+The [dispatchChanges.php] is designed to be safe against concurrent execution.
 It can be scaled easily by simply running more instances in parallel.
 The locking mechanism used to prevent race conditions can be configured using the dispatchingLockManager setting.
 Per default, named locks on the repo database are used.
 Redis based locks are supported as an alternative.

 ## SiteLinkLookup

-A SiteLinkLookup allows the client wiki to determine which local pages are “connected” to a given Item on the repository.
-Each client wiki can access the repo's sitelink information via a SiteLinkLookup service returned by <code>ClientStore::getSiteLinkLookup()</code>.
+A [SiteLinkLookup] allows the client wiki to determine which local pages are “connected” to a given Item on the repository.
+Each client wiki can access the repo's sitelink information via a [SiteLinkLookup] service returned by [ClientStore::getSiteLinkLookup()].
 This information is stored in the wb_items_per_site table in the repo's database.

 ## ChangeHandler

-The <code>handleChanges()</code> method of the ChangeHandler class gets called with a list of changes loaded by a ChangeNotificationJob.
-A ChangeRunCoalescer is then used to merge consecutive changes by the same user to the same entity, reducing the number of logical events to be processed on the client, and to be presented to the user.
+The [ChangeHandler::handleChanges()] method gets called with a list of changes loaded by a [ChangeNotificationJob]s.
+A [ChangeRunCoalescer] is then used to merge consecutive changes by the same user to the same entity, reducing the number of logical events to be processed on the client, and to be presented to the user.

-ChangeHandler will then for each change determine the affected pages using the AffectedPagesFinder, which uses information from the wbc_entity_usage table (see usagetracking.wiki).
-It then uses a WikiPageUpdater to update the client wiki's state: rows are injected into the recentchanges database table, pages using the affected entity's data are re-parsed, and the web cache for these pages is purged.
+ChangeHandler will then for each change determine the affected pages using the [AffectedPagesFinder], which uses information from the wbc_entity_usage table (see @ref topic_usagetracking).
+It then uses a [WikiPageUpdater] to update the client wiki's state: rows are injected into the recentchanges database table, pages using the affected entity's data are re-parsed, and the web cache for these pages is purged.

 ## WikiPageUpdater

-The WikiPageUpdater class defines three methods for updating the client wikis state according to a given change on the repository:
+The [WikiPageUpdater] class defines three methods for updating the client wikis state according to a given change on the repository:

-* scheduleRefreshLinks()
+* [WikiPageUpdater::scheduleRefreshLinks()]
   * Will re-parse each affected page, allowing the link tables to be updated appropriately.
 This is done asynchronously using RefreshLinksJobs.
 No batching is applied, since RefreshLinksJobs are slow and this benefit more from deduplication than from batching.
-* purgeWebCache()
+* [WikiPageUpdater::purgeWebCache()]
   * Will update the web-cache for each affected page.
 This is done asynchronously in batches, using HTMLCacheUpdateJob.
 The batch size is controlled by the purgeCacheBatchSize setting.
-* injectRCRecords()
+* [WikiPageUpdater::injectRCRecords()]
   * Will create a RecentChange entry for each affected page.
-This is done asynchronously in batches, using InjectRCRecordsJobs.
+This is done asynchronously in batches, using [InjectRCRecordsJob]s.
 The batch size is controlled by the recentChangesBatchSize setting.

+[dispatchChanges.php]: @ref dispatchChanges.php
+[pruneChanges.php]: @ref pruneChanges.php
+[AffectedPagesFinder]: @ref Wikibase::Client::Changes::AffectedPagesFinder
+[ChangeHandler]: @ref Wikibase::Client::Changes::ChangeHandler
+[ChangeHandler::handleChanges()]: @ref Wikibase::Client::Changes::ChangeHandler::handleChanges()
+[WikiPageUpdater]: @ref Wikibase::Client::Changes::WikiPageUpdater
+[WikiPageUpdater::scheduleRefreshLinks()]: @ref Wikibase::Client::Changes::WikiPageUpdater::scheduleRefreshLinks()
+[WikiPageUpdater::purgeWebCache()]: @ref Wikibase::Client::Changes::WikiPageUpdater::purgeWebCache()
+[WikiPageUpdater::injectRCRecords()]: @ref Wikibase::Client::Changes::WikiPageUpdater::injectRCRecords()
+[ChangeRunCoalescer]: @ref Wikibase::Client::Changes::ChangeRunCoalescer
+[InjectRCRecordsJob]: @ref Wikibase::Client::Changes::InjectRCRecordsJob
+[ChangeNotificationJob]: @ref Wikibase::Client::ChangeNotificationJob
+[ClientStore::getSiteLinkLookup()]: @ref Wikibase::Client::Store::ClientStore::getSiteLinkLookup()
+[SiteLinkLookup]: @ref Wikibase::Lib::Store::SiteLinkLookup
+[ChangeDispatchCoordinator]: @ref Wikibase::Store::ChangeDispatchCoordinator